Student-centric advice and objective recommendations

 The refund money can come in the form of a check, direct deposit, or credit to your school account.
 Student loan refunds are disbursed every semester, usually after the school’s add/drop period.

 Student loan refunds don’t have to be used.
-A student can return their refund to the lender.
 Federal loans can be returned within 120 days without having to pay interest.
 However, students will have to pay interest on returned private loans.

 See also: What to do with a student loan refund check